scaramallion/django-rt-pdb/README.rst

         Y_FORMAT={:.1f}
 Y_VALUES=
     Required if interpolation is supported if or Y_HEADERS is missing.
-For 2D data f(x, y) or 1D data f(y), this are the y values.
-If using interpolation then values should be ordered so they are increasing (and then tabular data ordered in a corresponding manner).
+For 2D data f(x, y) or 1D data f(y), these are the Y parameter values.
+If using interpolation then values should be ordered so they are increasing (and the tabular data ordered to match).

     ::

         Y_VALUES=2, 3, 4, 5, 6, 7, 8, 9, 10
 XY_FORMAT=
-    Optional, must be a valid python new stype formatting string.
-Used to control the formatting of the XY_VALUES values.
+    Optional, must be a valid python new style formatting string.
+Used to control the formatting of the tabular data values.

     ::